tytydraco/yessleep/out/My_missing_dog_came_back_or_so_I_thought.md

 Felt sick for the next couple days, and Sam laid at my feet while I rested in bed.

 Thursday morning, there was a knock at the door.
-The back door was open again, deadbolt hanging freely.
+The backdoor was open again, deadbolt hanging freely.

 Sam was nowhere in sight.

 I answered the door, and much to my shock, the pest control guy was standing at the door.
 He had a little girl with him, and he started apologizing.
-You see, his daughter was begging him for a dog, and he thought that my dog would be better suited for a family with kids, so he took her.
-But then his daughter found a missing poster and asked him to bring her back.
+You see, his daughter was begging him for a dog, and he thought that my dog would be better suited for a family with kids, so he took him.
+But then his daughter found a missing poster and asked him to bring him back.

 This was strange, but even stranger was when the guy opened the sliding door to his van, and led by a leash, wagging his tail like he hadn't seen me in forever was Sam.